rayaan-nsn/Skin-Consultation-Centre/README.md

 # Skin-Consultation-Centre

-The Skin Consultation Centre Management System is a program implemented in Java using OOP concepts that allows the manager to manage doctors, book consultations, and perform various management tasks related to the consultation center.
+The Skin Consultation Centre Management System is a program implemented in Java that utilizes object-oriented programming (OOP) concepts.
+It enables the manager to handle doctor management, book consultations, and perform various management tasks related to the consultation center.

 ## Project Overview
 The objective of this project is to develop a program that implements a system for managing a Skin Consultation Centre.
 The system consists of a console-based interface and a Graphical User Interface (GUI) for better user interaction.